spacetelescope/jdaviz/docs/specviz/plugins.rst

 will additionally show the standard deviation uncertainty of the fitted parameter value if the parameter was not set to be fixed to the initial value.

+Parameter values for each fitting run are stored in the plugin table.
+To export the table into the notebook via the API, call :meth:`~jdaviz.core.template_mixin.TableMixin.export_table` (see :ref:`plugin-apis`).

 .. seealso::

     :ref:`Export Models <specviz-export-model>`